Dogs Available in County Durham

 BreedCrossbreed

-Arthur, a 2 years old male Lurcher available for adoption from Dogs Trust in County Durham
+Amigo, a 13 years old male Lurcher available for adoption from Dogs Trust in County Durham

 Dogs Trust